My Travel Photography Gear In 2020

 Voigtlander 40mm f/1.4 SC Classic: I love shooting at the 35mm focal length, so the Rokinon 35mm T1.5 Cine DS is one of my most used lens.
 Unfortunately, it’s pretty large and sometimes I just miss carrying a small body and a small accompanying lens.
 For those times, I put on this beautiful “vintage” lens that has beautiful bokeh and character.

 I have bought the 35mm and 40mm option.
 Why so similar in focal length?
 I first bought the 35mm and it broke, but I needed another Voigtlander lens for my Bessa R3A, so I went with the cheaper but just as good 40mm option.
 I love this lens more for photos.
-To use it, I adapt it to the A7III with a helicoid adapter that allows it focus even closer than the lens would originally.
+To use it, I adapt to the Fujifilm system with a helicoid adapter that allows it focus even closer than the lens would originally.
 It’s fantastic.

 Part of the “character” of this lens is a bit of vignetting.
 While I don’t mind this for photos, it can get annoying for videos when shooting wide-open at f/1.4.
 It becomes problematic and visually jarring to see vignetting in some shots and not in others when I’m putting together a film using footage from a mix of lens.
 Still, here’s a film I shot almost entirely on this lens and I loved how it turned out.